Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

 Therefore, while there are some atmospheric compositions that would be detectable from the difference between these two filters, these compositions are a limited set of the total possibilities.
-Moreover, observing the emission in two filters requires observing twice as many eclipses.
-For example, measuring five eclipses of TRAPPIST-1 b with a baseline of four eclipse durations each time, takes 15.1 hours.
-Measuring this for two filters then takes 30.2 hours, which is approaching the time of 36.3 hours that a full orbital phase curve observation would take.
+Moreover, observing the emission in two filters requires observing twice as many eclipses as for one filter.
+For example, measuring five eclipses of TRAPPIST-1 b, each with a duration of the eclipse itself plus an additional out-of-eclipse baseline of four eclipse durations, takes 15.1 hours.
+Each separate observation also requires approximately one additional hour for telescope slewing, target acquisition, and detector stabilisation\footnote{\url{https://jwst-docs.stsci.edu/jwst-general-support/jwst-observing-overheads-and-time-accounting-overview/}}.
+Measuring five eclipses for two filters then takes 40.2 hours in total, which is similar to the time of 37.3 hours for a full orbital phase curve observation.